ardatan/graphql-tools/website/docs/stitch-combining-schemas.md

 ![distributed service graph](../static/img/distributed-graph.png)

-In these cases, `stitchSchemas` is used to combine multiple GraphQL APIs into one unified gateway schema that knows how to delegate parts of a request to the relevant underlying subschemas.
+In these cases, `stitchSchemas` is used to combine multiple GraphQL APIs into one unified gateway proxy schema that knows how to delegate parts of a request to the relevant underlying subschemas.
 These subschemas may be local GraphQL instances or APIs running on remote servers.

 ## Getting started